microsoft/OSPO/learning_resources/using-oss/investment-framework.md

 This can be one-time or ongoing through something like GitHub Sponsors.
 Some projects have different requirements for how they accept funding, including through fiscal sponsor.

 - **Direct to a project or maintainer:** According to the project governance
-- **Support of a community effort:** Often commuinties are on it!
+- **Support of a community effort:** Often communities are on it!
 There are things like security/moderation working groups who need support, investment and partnership.
 It really depends on the project how this work to direct funds to specific efforts.
 Some projects have clear pathways to fund community initiatives, others (especially if they are new) may not yet.
 - **Direct to a foundation or related effort:** Supporting an foundation, for ecosystem or specific impact (like security) can often have magnified impact.

 #### Support contract